tinovyatkin/package-installed-version-sync/README.md

 # Changelog

+-   2.0.2 - fixed error with NPM installed packages from GitHub repos
 -   2.0 - now uses lockfiles (`yarn.lock` or `package-lock.json`) when available for faster result and compatibility with Yarn.